Getting a Commercial Lease — Without Signing a Personal Guarantee

 Is it still possible?

-So the question still remains… Is it possible to negotiate a true no-personal-guarantee commercial lease?
+So the question still remains… Is it possible to negotiate a true no-personal-guarantee business lease?
 Absolutely!
 But it’s not easy.
 For first-time entrepreneurs, a personal guarantee may be unavoidable, but if your business has a demonstrable record of repayment, adequate capital, and a strong balance sheet, you may be able to convince a landlord to waive the guarantee entirely.

 Typically, a landlord will ask that you offer a retainer or a larger security deposit in lieu of a personal guarantee.
 The down side?
 This means tying up cash that could otherwise be accumulating interest.